 However, even if you did incorporate Jesus and Satan here, where do you incorporate God Himself?
 If God is infinite and omnipotent and omniscient, I would think he must be viewed as the circle around the whole, as in the Christian song, “Will the Circle be Unbroken.”
 So, basically, God can do as he wishes, and remember, “if ye seek evil you will surely find it.”
 However I can not see any evil about women or intuitive thought, so I believe strongly that incorporating Christian concepts of Jesus (as yang) or Satan (as yin) is completely wrong.
 Eastern thought also believes that yin and yang are complementary and not oppositional, which is further vindication of what I am saying here.
 (In other words, medieval Christianity almost fully viewed yin and yang, as well as today in conservative Christian circles, as much oppositional as Jesus and Satan — and I believe that is completely wrong.
 This pervasive conservative Christian belief, that most things yin are evil, has hurt our very thought processes and brought the yin-yang into a mistaken understanding of them as fully oppositional, and that has been caried on down through the centuries as strong beliefs.
-In it’s conception and for 1,000 years, yin and yang were considered to be fully complementary, and putting Satan into yin made women and intuitive thought evil, and that is very wrong.
+In it’s conception and for 1,000 years, yin and yang were considered to be fully complementary, but putting Satan into yin made women and intuitive thought evil, and that is very wrong.
 I hope and pray you might see the truth in what I have written here.
 If enough people did, maybe our society might be partially healed.

 Proverbs 13:7 – There is that maketh himself rich, yet hath nothing: